 - The Death of Print News: A Reflection on the Changing Landscape of JournalismIn an era dominated by digital media and instant access to information, the decline of print news has become an unfortunate reality.
 The recent announcement by Black Press Media, the owner of several newspapers including the Juneau Empire, the Peninsula Clarion in Kenai, and Homer News, that it will be selling all of its properties is yet another sign of the shifting tides in the industry.
 Restructuring and seeking creditor protection, Black Press Media’s decision highlights the challenges faced by traditional newspapers in an increasingly digital world.
 The company’s filing under the Companies’ Creditors Arrangement Act allows it to restructure… Read more: The Death of Print News: A Reflection on the Changing Landscape of Journalism

-Latest Alaska Politics
+Latest in Alaska Politics

 Stay Informed with the Latest Developments in Alaskan Politics

-Alaska’s Economic Landscape
+Our Economic Landscape

 Explore the Diverse Economy of Alaska